Economic Institutions: Building Blocks Of Prosperous Societies

 The Economy as a Social Institution

 The economy is not a standalone entity; rather, it is deeply intertwined with society and functions as a social institution.
-As a social institution, the economy serves as a mechanism for the allocation of resources and the satisfaction of human needs and wants.
+As a social institution, the economy serves as a mechanism for allocating resources and satisfying human needs and wants.
 It influences and is influenced by social, cultural, and political factors, reflecting the values and priorities of a particular society.

 The economy as a social institution affects various aspects of human life, such as employment, income distribution, wealth creation, and the overall standard of living.
 It is a dynamic system that continuously evolves and adapts to changing circumstances, technological advancements, and societal needs.
-Economic institutions contribute to the formation of social relationships, power structures, and the overall social fabric of a community.
+Economic institutions contribute to forming social relationships, power structures, and the overall social fabric of a community.

 Features of the Economic Institution